wolfmanjm/kivy-smoothie-host/scripts/README.md

-Scripts are little programs written in virtually any language that can send and recieve directly to the Smoothieboard via Smoopi.
+Scripts are little programs written in virtually any language that can send and receive directly to the Smoothieboard via Smoopi.
 They are launched from a Macro button that is formatted so...

     [script some name]